-All of the resources here are provided for teachers to run their own Aerospace engineers challenge day with students aged 8-11, either from their own school or with teams invited from other local schools.
+Primary activity for schools!
+All of the resources here are provided for teachers to run their own Aerospace engineers challenge day with students aged 8-11, at key stage 2, either from their own school or with teams invited from other local schools.

-The aim of the DIY Primary IET Faraday Challenge Day is to enable students to experience the ways in which engineers work in a range of sectors and to discover more about what knowledge, understanding and skills are required.
-The Primary DIY Challenge Day can be used to enhance the current curriculum as it encourages students to use their existing knowledge of electrical circuits, forces, design and construction and will enable them to integrate learning in science, technology and mathematics.
+The aim of the IET Faraday® DIY Challenge Day is to enable KS2 students to experience the ways in which engineers work in a range of sectors and to discover more about what knowledge, understanding and skills are required.
+The IET Faraday® DIY Challenge Day can be used to enhance the current curriculum as it encourages students to use their existing knowledge of electrical circuits, forces, design and construction and will enable them to integrate learning in science, technology and mathematics.

-Although the challenge is designed to be delivered across one day it can be split into smaller parts to accommodate the schools timetable as required.
+Although the STEM challenge is designed to be delivered across one day it can be split into smaller parts to accommodate the school timetable as required.

-This DIY Primary Faraday Challenge Day encourages students to consider how engineers work together in the aerospace industry.
-It enables students to experience the knowledge, understandings and skills engineers use within their work and the ways in which their strengths can be used to achieve an effective outcome.
+This IET Faraday® DIY Challenge Day encourages students to consider how engineers work together in the aerospace industry.
+It is a good teamwork activity for primary aged children and enables students to experience the knowledge, understandings and skills engineers use within their work and the ways in which their strengths can be used to achieve an effective outcome.

 The transporter will need to include at least one electrical component (e.g. motor, bulb, buzzer) but the aeroplane should not include any circuits as this element will be completed at a later stage of the production process.